Juniperus communis

 JUNIPER

-Juniper is a strong stimulant and is said to trigger menstruation and increase menstrual flow.
-Its effect on the uterus is so powerful that pregnant women are strongly warned to avoid it.
-Furthermore, Nicholas Culpeper, the famous 17th century herbalist physician, recommended women take the berries to speed childbirth.
+Juniper is said to be a strong stimulant, triggering menstruation and increasing menstrual flow.
+Native American Indians were known to use Juniper as a contraceptive.
+It is considered a strong uterine stimulant - so powerful that pregnant women are strongly warned to avoid it.
+Nicholas Culpeper, the famous 17th century herbalist/physician, was known to recommend pregnant women take Juniper berries to speed childbirth.

 The berries of the Juniper plant contain between 1-2% of volatile (essential) oil, which consists of more than 60 chemical constituents, including a-pinene, b-pinene, cineole, myrcene and sabinene, as well as some tannins, diterpines, sugars, resin and vitamin C.

-The essential oil of Juniper berries has a slightly warming effect and, when massaged into the skin, astringes and tightens up over-relaxed skin tissue, while it promotes circulation, release of fluid retention and removal of waste accumulations from underlying skin tissue.
+The essential oil of Juniper berries has a slightly warming effect and, when massaged into the skin, acts as an astringent to tighten up over-relaxed skin tissue.
+It is said to promote circulation, release of fluid retention and removal of waste accumulations from underlying skin tissue, making it an excellent herb for anti-cellulite detoxification.

 Skin Care Benefits: